Compiling XCSoar

 Parallel Build

 Most contemporary computers have multiple CPU cores.
-To take advantage of these, use the make -j option:
+To take advantage of these, use the make -j option.
+On Linux, -j$(nproc) matches the number of available CPU cores:

 make -j12